 Daniel Amyx (Membership Committee Chair)

-Dan was a Founding Member, Vice President, and two time President of the Florida Students of The Urantia Book (FSUB), an independent group of readers who held annual conferences in the State of Florida.
+Daniel was raised Catholic.
+As he matured he asked questions that the church could not answer, and inevitably he left the church in search of “the Real” God.
+After years of studying the world's religions, he found The Urantia Book in a bookstore in 1978, and has since been involved in the Urantia community.
+Dan was a Founding Member, Vice President, and two-time President of the Florida Students of The Urantia Book (FSUB), an independent group of readers who held annual conferences in the State of Florida.
 He also helped develop, and was the first President of The Agondonter Boot Camp Society (ABCs) of Florida.
-Daniel has done presentations on Business Ethics based on Urantia Book teachings at different groups in the continental U.S. ; A presentation on the shift from the informational age to the new paradigm of spiritual community; and a number of collaborative efforts at conferences and retreats.
+Daniel has done presentations on Business Ethics based on Urantia Book teachings at different groups in the continental US, a presentation on the shift from the informational age to the new paradigm of spiritual community, and a number of collaborative efforts at conferences and retreats.
 He and his wife Lara, own two optical shops in Florida, and have mixed “spiritual ministry” and a retail practice in a uniquely successful manner.

 Bobbie Dreier (General Councilor)

 Bobbie was a public school teacher for 37 years and retired in 2001.
-She and her husband Steve recently celebrated their 56th wedding anniversary and enjoy spending time with two grown grandsons.
+She and her beloved husband Steve were married 57 years when he left for the mansion worlds in April 2020.
+They especially enjoyed spending time with two grown grandsons.
 Bobbie’s been a Urantia Book reader since 1971 and was a member of Urantia Society of Central Connecticut and a founding member of Urantia Society of Greater New York.
-With Steve she has hosted a study group for 45 years.
-She’s been actively involved in conference coordination and program planning for summer study sessions and international conferences and was the Fellowship’s Study Group Directory Coordinator for ten years.
-Recently she has created worship programs for Fellowship summer study sessions and facilitated preconference spiritual retreats for international conferences with Gard Jameson.
-Over the years she has served on the Education and Outreach Committees and is currently a member of the Education Committee.
+With Steve she hosted a study group for 45 years.
+Bobbie’s been actively involved in conference coordination and program planning for summer study sessions and international conferences and was the Fellowship’s Study Group Directory Coordinator for ten years.
+For many years she has created worship programs for Fellowship summer study sessions and facilitated preconference spiritual retreats for international conferences with Gard Jameson.
+She has served on the Education and Outreach Committees and is currently an adjunct member of the Education Committee.

 Cecelia Lampley (General Councilor)